telemark/node-export-politicians/README.md

 # node-import-politicians

 ## About

+This module queries 360s mssql database to find politicians and writes them to mongo.
+NB!
 Temporary solution until 360s webservice supports searching for politicians

 ## Mongo Examples
 politician